tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

         cur.execute("DROP TABLE IF EXISTS data")
 ```

-* In Python, a sqlite database can be created using `sqlite3.connect` with a filename for the database.
+* In Python, a SQLite database can be created using `sqlite3.connect` with a filename for the database.
 The entire database is contained locally on disk in this file.

-* With the database connection `db`, a cursor can be used to execute raw sql directly on the database.
+* With the database connection `db`, a cursor can be used to execute raw SQL directly on the database.
 In this example, a cursor is used to drop the table called `data` if it already exists.

   ```python
   with db: